andrewdallow/Magento2Practise/app/code/Ecommistry/Blog/README.md

 script, then later, Upgrade the existing table with an update_time column and a column referencing the id of a topic.
 A new Topic table is also added.

-## Upadate 1.0.2
+## Upadate 1.0.3
 Added Event Observer Ecommistry\Blog\Observer\SaveBlogObserver which is executed when a blog entity is saved. this is defined in the events.xml file as 'ecommistry_blog_save_after'.
 When the event is triggered by the Blog AbstractModel a message is printed to debug.log.
-Mke sure debug logging is enabled in the admin area beforehand.
+Note: Make sure debug logging is enabled in the admin area beforehand.

 Added a cron job with class \Ecommistry\Blog\Cron\AddPost which adds a blog post